 A global strategic alliance is usually established when a company wishes to edge into a related business or new geographic market, particularly one where the government prohibits imports in order to protect domestic industry.
 Alliances are typically formed between two or more corporations, each based in their home country, for a specified period of time.
 Their purpose is to share in the ownership of a newly formed venture and maximize competitive advantages in their combined territories.

 The cost of a global strategic alliance is usually shared equitably among the corporations involved and is generally the least expensive way for all concerned to form a partnership.
-An acquisition, on the other hand, offers a faster start in exploiting an overseas market but tends to be a much more expensive undertaking for the acquiring company--one that is likely to be well out of the reach of a solo operator.
+An acquisition, on the other hand, offers a faster start in exploiting an overseas market but tends to be a much more expensive undertaking for the acquiring company—one that is likely to be well out of the reach of a solo operator.
 While a global strategic alliance works well for core business expansion and utilizing existing geographic markets, an acquisition works better for immediate penetration to new geographic territories.
+Hence, an alliance provides a good solution to global marketers that lack the required distribution to get into overseas markets.

 Where Importers and Exporters Should Look for Partners